 Interest rate risk arises from the possibility that changes in interest rates will affect the value of the financial instruments.
-Before entering into purchase and agency arrangements with banks, the Company is exposed to interest rate fair value risk on its financial assets to be sold.
-The Company monitors the market interest rate movements and negotiates the terms of the agreements with various banks.
+Before entering into purchase and agency arrangements with banks, the Company is exposed to interest rate risk on its financial assets to be sold.

-NOTES TO THE INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued) t 31 March 2015
+NOTES TO THE INTERIM FINANCIAL STATEMENTS (UNAUDITED) (continued) At 30 September 2015